Ballard School (New Milton): Academics

 Ballard School provides education for four key groups.
 Ballard School Pre-Prep consists of Nursery, Reception and Year 2.
 Lower Prep consists of KS2 year 3, 4 and 5.
 Upper Prep consists of KS2 year 6 and KS3 year 7 and 8.
 Senior consists of year 9, 10 and 11.

 In 2015 and 2016, Ballard School achieved a 100% pass rate of A* to C GCSE results in English and Maths with 98% of the cohort achieving the Gold standard of at least five ‘good passes’ at A* to C grades (including English and Maths graded at 4 and above).

 Inspection Reports

 Ballard School has been judged to be 'excellent & outstanding' by the Independent Schools Inspectorate.
 All reports are available on their website.

-Facilities

-Ballard School is set in 34 acres of woodland, sports pitches and gardens.
-Each key group has a dedicated area of the school.
-Other facilities include: